 I’ve mentioned portfolios.
-Create one, put it online, include examples of games you’ve created and collaborated on, and make you show off some of the skills I was discussing in part 3.
+Create one, put it online, include examples of games you’ve created and collaborated on, and make sure you show off some of the skills I was discussing in part 3.
 For some guidance on where to start with assembling a game writing portfolio, The Game Narrative Toolbox is a great resource.

 5. Get Out and Meet People

 If you’re anything like me — and many writers and game developers are — then this is really tough.
 Going out, socialising with strangers, finding others in the industry.
 It is tough.
 But don’t treat it as the dreaded ‘networking’ — treat it as going out to chat with other people who broadly have the same hobbies and same cultural references as yourself.
 You love games, they love games, and you’ve already got something in common.

 And don’t use this just to sell yourself as a writer.
 Talk to people, get to know them, get to like them.
 When it comes to putting together a team to work on a game, someone you know, like, and trust will always be further up your list than a cold call and a CV, so long as you have the skills to back it up.
 If an opportunity arises, great, but if one doesn’t — you’ve made some new friends and you haven’t lost anything.